-Thus far, Extended Evening Hours has not occurred at Animal Kingdom.
-We do not expect that to change until a bona fide nighttime spectacular returns to Animal Kingdom, which won’t occur at any point in 2023 (unless there’s an out of left field announcement that isn’t even being rumored).
+Outside of that, we do not expect Extended Evening Hours at Animal Kingdom with regularity until a bona fide nighttime spectacular is introduced to the park, which won’t occur at any point in 2024 (unless there’s an out of left field announcement that isn’t even being rumored).
 With that said, Extended Evening Hours is also a solid way to do both EPCOT and Magic Kingdom.
 (See our Guide to Extended Evening Hours at Walt Disney World for more.)

 Another ‘currently unavailable’ way to stay late is the After Hours at Animal Kingdom.
 This was a hard ticket event offered pre-closure, and it was an especially great way to do Avatar Flight of Passage.
 Although After Hours at Magic Kingdom and DHS have already returned, the same is not true for Animal Kingdom.
 Perhaps this summer or holiday season?